How to Properly Dispose of Used Oil, Transmission Fluid, Anti-Freeze, etc.

 Most people know that antifreeze is a poison and that its sweet taste attracts animals to lick any puddles of it that might be on the ground.
 Therefore, never leave any open containers of antifreeze around.
 Disposal of the fluid isn't generally a problem if your house drain is connected to a municipal wastewater treatment system.
 Nearly all of these systems can treat antifreeze out of the wastewater and therefore allow you to pour it down the toilet or sink drain.

 Check with your local municipal facility for their recommendations and don't be surprised when they tell you to use the house drain.
 They will also tell you whether or not there is a local recycling program or whether local gas stations/shops will take it.
+Editor's Note: Since this article was published in 2002, it has been determined that the best way to get rid of antifreeze is to recycle it.
+Some gas stations will accept used antifreeze; it's best to call around to see what's available at your location.

 What you DON'T want to do with antifreeze is: